 When I first saw the work of Atlanta-based artist Parrish Hoag, I was immediately drawn to the color palette.
 There was something so peaceful and calming about her work with its mixture of blues, greens, and neutrals.

-In this interview Parrish shares about how she turned her passion for creating art into a business, the inspiration behind her Landscape and Botanical Collections and the most exciting part about creating her latest scarf collection.
+In this interview, Parrish shares how she turned her passion for creating art into a business, the inspiration behind her Landscape and Botanical Collections, and the most exciting part about creating her latest scarf collection.